Updated: Jun 23

 Ready, Set, Listen

-What is the kindest thing we can do to a friend who is stressed out and overwhelmed?
-We can sit with them and kindly listen.
-This is what we should do for ourselves as well when spending quality-me-time.
-Take a moment to listen to body, mind and heart.
-Here is how:
+What is the kindest thing we can do for a friend who is stressed out and overwhelmed?
+Simply sit with them and listen.
+This is exactly what we should do for ourselves, when taking some much needed 'quality-me-time; Take a moment to listen to your body, mind and heart.
+Here's how:

-Get comfortable in a place where you know you won’t be disturbed for at least the next three minutes.
-(I used to do this in the bathroom when my day was super busy) You can sit or lie down whatever is most comfortable to you.
+Make yourself really comfortable in a place where you know you won’t be disturbed for at least three minutes.
+(I used to do this in the bathroom when my day was super busy!)
+You can sit or lie down; whatever is most comfortable for you.

 Close your eyes, take a deep breathe in through your nose and breathe out slowly through your mouth, then ask yourself: How am I feeling today?
 How am I feeling right this second?

-There will be all kinds of thoughts rushing your way but just try to listen, like you would to a good friend.
-Don’t interrupt, don’t lecture, and most of all don’t to judge.
+There will be all kinds of thoughts rushing through your mind, but just try to listen, like you would do for a good friend.
+Don’t interrupt, don’t lecture and most of all, don’t judge.
 Just be there and listen.

 Uncovering the inner Superhero

-No thought is too strange or stupid.
+No thought is too strange or too stupid.
 It is important that all thoughts are heard.
 Let them bubble up and float away like clouds.
 No need to forcefully clear your mind or get rid of your thoughts.
-All our thoughts are precious, the good ones and the not so helpful ones.
-Thoughts are like little children; they want to be heard and if you ignore them or try to quiet them down, they will just get louder.
+All our thoughts are precious; the good ones and the not-so helpful ones.
+Thoughts are like little children; they want to be heard and if you ignore them or try to quieten them , they will just get louder.

-Learning to just listen to our thoughts without interacting or interfering can help us to decipher which thoughts are helpful and which ones are just the little devil or critic on our shoulder trying to scare us.
+Learning to just listen to our thoughts without interacting or interfering can help us to decipher which thoughts are helpful and which ones are just the little devil or inner critic on our shoulder, trying to scare us.

-Underneath all your thoughts and voices is your inner superhero hiding.
-The voice that says, yes, all that but I am stronger.
-I’m scared but I will do it anyway.
-I can be my own cheerleader because I know what feels right is right for me.
-Our inner superhero always guides us back to love.
+Underneath all your thoughts and voices, your inner superhero is hiding.
+The voice that says, 'Yes, I know all that, but I am stronger.
+Of course I’m scared, but I'm going to do it anyway.
+I can be my own cheerleader because I know that whatever feels right, is the right choice for me.'
+Ultimately, our inner superhero always guides us back to love and self-belief.

-I call this voice my inner superhero because I’m a huge comic and fantasy nerd, but there are other name for it like Intuition or inner guide.
-The point is that you make it your own, call it whatever feels right to you.
-Maybe it is the power of your inner unicorn or the wisdom of your inner yellow frog.
-What matters is that this is the unique and wonderful you that you listen to and that all the other voices and thoughts naturally disappear around it without forcefully being cleared away.
+I call this voice my inner superhero because I’m a huge comic and fantasy nerd, but there are other names for it, such as intuition or inner guide.
+The point is that you make it your own, call it whatever feels right for you.
+Maybe it's the power of your 'inner unicorn' or 'the wisdom of your inner yellow frog'.
+What matters is that this is the unique and wonderful you that you listen to, one which makes all the other voices and thoughts naturally disappear, without forcefully being cleared away.

 Give this super simple exercise a try and spend some quality time with yourself.
 I’m sure you have an inner superhero just waiting to come out.

-Visit CordiPower.com for more blogs, classes and things to do, to spend quality me-time.
+Visit CordiPower.com for more blogs, classes and things to do, for quality 'me-time' ideas.